ericchapman/ruby_wamp_client/README.md

 ## Revision History

+ - v0.1.0:
+   - BREAKING CHANGE - Changed all of the namespaces to be "Wamp::Client"
  - v0.0.9:
    - Added support for transport override and 'faye-websocket' transport
    - Added "on(event)" callback (still support legacy methods)